-Semi-structured interviews provided participants to freely express their experience, it allowed evaluators to push for more in-depth answers that would not be available using quantitative questions or in a structured interview.
-The consortium provided a wealth of information, such as how impactful each OSHub was in its community, did they reach their objectives, and what is the future for both OSHub and open schooling in general in the future.
-There was overwhelming positive feedback regarding the experience of learners, teachers and consortium members throughout the project.
-The future of open schooling and OSHub are positive with partners saying they planned to continue but that strategies were still being defined with local stakeholders
+Semi-structured interviews provided participants the opportunity to freely express their knowledge and experiences, it allowed evaluators to push for more in-depth answers that would not be generated and available using quantitative questions or a structured interview format.
+The consortium provided a wealth of valuable information, such as how impactful each OSHub was in its community, whether they were able to meet their objectives, and what the future for both OSHub and open schooling in general could be.
+There was overwhelming positive feedback regarding the experiences of the learners, teachers and consortium members throughout the project.
+The future outlook on open schooling and OSHub are positive overall.
+Partners stated that they planned to continue their OSHub initiatives but that strategies were still being defined with local stakeholders

-Interviews take time and resources to carry out, as even after the interview has taken place, it must be transcribed, coded and analysed (usually multiple times with at least two coders).
-Therefore, planning of resources must be well defined before embarking on such an evaluation.
-They also take the time of an interviewee, therefore you must be cautious to ensure interviews are no longer than the previously agreed time.
-Staff and time commitments may change over the course of the project, so you may not be able to consecutively interview the same person in each year.
-This was the case for OSHub, as for the first two years, all coordinators were interviewed, but in the last year, only four could be carried out.
+Interviews take time and resources to carry out.
+Even after the interview has taken place, it must be transcribed, coded and analysed (multiple times with at least two coders).
+Therefore, the planning and allocating of resources must be well defined before embarking on this type of evaluation. interviews also take the time of an interviewee, so you must be cautious to ensure interviews are no longer than the previously agreed time.
+Staff constraints and time commitments may change over the course of the project, so you may not be able to interview the same individual multiple times over the duration of a project.
+This was the case for OSHub.